RyaxTech/kube-tutorial/README.md

     $sudo systemctl daemon-reload
     $sudo systemctl start kubelet

-Launch a job and see how cgroups are set in a way to allow exclusive reservation of the job on the allocated CPU.
+Go back on the open terminal for NODE1 and launch a job that provides an integer number for resources:limits:cpu.
+You can submit the previously used pod after changing the name as done before:

     $kubectl create -f ~/heat-scheduler/deployments/podpi.yaml

+From the other terminal connect on the reconfigured compute node, see if the pod has been launched there and see how cgroups are set in such a way to allow exclusive reservation of the pod on the demanded number of CPUs.
+Searching in `/sys/fs/cgroup/cpuset/kubepods/` of the node to find the specific pod along with the different values that have been set.

+For more details you can read the specific [section](https://kubernetes.io/docs/tasks/administer-cluster/cpu-management-policies/) of the official documentation.

 ## 6. Enable and use Pod Autoscaling